-Effective response and recovery planning and actions rely on the capabilities of Tasmania's EM sector.
-As well as developing people and their skills, this relies on administrative and technical systems and support.
-Government agencies also need to adapt response strategies to address emerging risks, such as those associated with climate change.
+Effective response and recovery planning and actions rely on the capabilities of Tasmania's EM sectors As well as developing people and their skills, this relies on administrative and technical systems and support.

-- UNDRR's Strategic approach to capacity development for implementation of the Sendai Framework for Disaster Risk Reduction (2018) - The Capability Roadmap: Enhancing Emergency Management in Australia 2016 underpins the National Disaster Preparedness Framework (2018) - AFAC projects, to which the Tasmanian Government contributes. - National Emergency Management Volunteer Action Plan (2012) - National Aerial Fire Fighting Centre (NAFC)
+- UNDRR's Strategic approach to capacity development for implementation of the Sendai Framework for Disaster Risk Reduction (2018) - The Capability Roadmap: Enhancing Emergency Management in Australia 2016 underpins the draft National Disaster Preparedness Framework (2018). - AFAC projects, to which the Tasmanian Government contributes. - National Emergency Management Volunteer Action Plan (2012) - National Aerial Fire Fighting Centre (NAFC)